Beethovenjoker/AOC/README.md

 # AOC
-AI-On-Chip For Machine Learning And Inference Labs
+AI-On-Chip For Machine Learning And Inference Labs.
 ```
               ____     _____
      /\      / __ \   / ____|